hbase-rdd/hbase-rdd/README.md

 ![logo](https://raw.githubusercontent.com/unicredit/hbase-rdd/master/docs/logo.png)

 This project allows to connect Apache Spark to HBase.
-Currently it is compiled with Scala 2.10, using the versions of Spark and HBase available on CDH5.
+Currently it is compiled with Scala 2.10, using the versions of Spark and HBase available on CDH5.1.
+Version `0.2.2-SNAPSHOT` of this project works on CDH5.0.
 Other combinations of versions will be made available in the future.

 Installation
 ------------